intact-project/ild-cnn/README.md

 `python main.py` : runs an experiment with the default parameters
 `python main.py -h` : shows the help message

+### Output Description:
+The execution outputs two csv formatted files with the performance metrics of the CNN.
+The first contains the performances for each training epoch while the second only for the epochs that improved the performance.
+The code prints the same output while running as well as a confusion matrix every time the CNN performance improves.

 ### Disclaimer
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by